Pitzhanger Manor: Ealing Council (1900–1985)

-In 1900, the house was acquired by Ealing Urban District Council in the year before it became a Municipal Borough for a total of £40,000 pounds, a quarter of which came from the Middlesex County Council.
-Its new function was to serve as a Free Public Library.
+In 1900, the house was acquired by Ealing Urban District Council in the year before it became a Municipal Borough for a total of £40,000, a quarter of which came from the Middlesex County Council.
+Its new function was to serve as a free public library.
 However, work on converting the building did not start until after the death of its last resident, Frederika Perceval, in May 1901.

-An element of the restoration work was to build a ground-floor extension with a pitched slate roof, on the west of the 'Eating Room'.
+An element of the restoration work was to build a ground-floor extension with a pitched slate roof, on the west of the Eating Room.
 However, this room was all that remained of George Dance's original design.
-The Council had its chief surveyor Charles Jones design an extension next to the existing Breakfast Room.
+The council had its chief surveyor Charles Jones design an extension next to the existing Breakfast Room.
 As Dance designed the Eating Room windows with a tall aspect, topped by semi-circular bonded gauge brick arches, the glazing and frames were removed to create three large arched pedestrian openings into the newly created extension.
 To avoid a clash of architectural styles, Jones specified that the new extension be an almost mirror image of its neighbour, clearly visible through the connecting arches.

 On the north side of the house, Jones had the servants' quarters demolished and removed some ornamental faux Roman ruins.
 The building to house the new Lending Library was constructed on the space so cleared.
 To complement the rest of the house it had the same arched windows.
 The lintel of the Portland stone surround of the portico was inscribed 'Lending Library'.
 It was opened to the public in April 1902.

 In 1938–40, the Lending Library block was replaced by a new, slightly larger building, which stands today as Pitzhanger Gallery.

 The Library moved out in 1984 and in 1985 the first round of restoration work began.